zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

     "zones": [ "1", "2", "3" ]
 }
 ```
- When the NGroups is scaled out by setting its desiredCount property, the CGs are distributed evenly across all the specified zones.
-If one zone goes down, the application will still be available since the remaining CGs of the NGroups are running in other zones.
+ When NGroups is scaled out by setting its desiredCount property, the CGs are distributed evenly across all specified zones.
+If one zone goes down, the application remains available because the remaining CGs of NGroups continue to run in other zones.

 #### Can I Update CG Created By an NGroups Resource Directly Through ACI CG APIs?

 Yes, customers have the flexibility to update container groups (CGs) directly by using the Azure Container Instances (ACI) APIs.
 For a deeper understanding of ACI container groups and to explore the related API options, check out this resource: [Container groups in Azure Container Instances](/azure/container-instances/container-instances-container-groups?branch=main)

 When creating or updating container groups, NGroups relies on the same ACI APIs.
-This means that customers can leverage these APIs to update specific container groups as needed, without any additional configurations.
+This means that customers can use these APIs to update specific container groups as needed, without any extra configurations.

 ##### Technical Capabilities and Constraints